 “I loved the class and I would take it again.
 It provided a lot of context for what has been happening in the educational world over the past few decades.
 I found the readings fascinating, and felt everyone in the room had a lot to bring to the conversation--even non-teachers, since we all have our own educational memories.
 It was really eye-opening in terms of what works and what does not work in the classroom.“ —Jessica Dudley, member of PET Cohort 5

-First offered in 2009, Progressive Education Traditions (PET) is a six-part evening course, for adults and Calhoun's Upper School students, that aims to deepen our understanding of the progressive education tradition.
-Sponsored by Calhoun's School & Society, the interactive class is facilitated by Steve Nelson, Head of School; Andrew Hume, Director of Enrollment; and Lavern McDonald, US Associate Director.
+First offered in 2009, Progressive Education Traditions (PET) is a six-part evening course for adults and Calhoun's Upper School students.
+It's aim is to deepen our understanding of the progressive education tradition.
+Sponsored by Calhoun's School & Society.

 Classes are held in the evening, over the course of six months.
 Participants are provided with articles to read in preparation for each class session, and are expected to participate in class discussions, complete one small group assignment and one final project for in-class presentation.

 - What is known about the way children learn and how can it and does it inform teaching?

 - Who are the partners in a student's educational process?

 Possible Class Topics

 - A Lively History of Progressive Education: chalk tablet to iPad tablet